 I’m eager to partner with the students, teachers, and parents of the Lafayette community this year.

 My name is Rob Tassano and I am a Resource Teacher at Lafayette Elementary.
 I graduated from Cal Poly San Luis Obispo with a degree in Business and then received my teaching credential from San Francisco State University.
-This is my fourth year at Lafayette and I am very excited to be back and for the opportunity to be part of such a wonderful school community.
+I have been teaching at Lafayette since 2012 and I am very excited to be back and for the opportunity to remain a part of such a wonderful school community.
 All the teachers, staff and parents make Lafayette a wonderful place for students to learn and grow!
 When I am not teaching, I enjoy spending time with my family, playing and watching sports, and traveling as much as possible.
 Maui and Lake Tahoe are two of my very favorite places to visit.
 I am a huge San Francisco Giants and 49ers fan!

 Greetings!
 I am a San Francisco native and grew up in the Chinatown and Portola neighborhoods.
 I received my teaching credential at SF State University and began my teaching career with SFUnified in 1994.
 I’ve taught at Cesar Chavez Elementary (5th, 1st, Tech), Marshall Elementary (Tech), and Paul Revere K-8 School (Tech).
 Before coming to Lafayette, I was a Teacher on Special Assignment with the Educational Technology Department in SFUSD.
 In 2014, I joined the Lafayette community as the Technology Teacher and have since evolved the role and program into a STEAM focused one.
-My passion is teaching computer science and engineering and I hope to grow a Maker Program at Lafayette.
+My passion is teaching computer science, engineering and maker education.

 My name is Lisa Woo and I am the other Speech-Language Pathologist at Lafayette.
 I am at Lafayette two days a week and the other three days, I’m at Ulloa Elementary School.
 I graduated from Cal State East Bay with a Masters in Science degree in Speech and Language Pathology in 2011.
 Prior to working at SFUSD, I’ve provided speech-language services to adults in the rehab department at Laguna Honda Hospital and a few skilled nursing facilities in San Rafael, Novato, and San Francisco.
 In 2013, I started working for SFUSD at Jose Ortega Elementary.
 The next year, I was assigned to Lafayette and Ulloa Elementary Schools and have really enjoyed working at these two schools and being part of this supportive, wonderful school community.